-In the 2012 financial year the Group provided benefits to a director of the Company in the form of options as approved at a General Meeting of the Company, constituting a share-based payment transaction.
-The exercise price of the options granted is 19.5 cents per option.
-All options granted have an expiry date of 29 May 2016.
+The Group has provided benefits to directors of the Company in the form of options as approved at a General Meeting of the Company, constituting a share-based payment transaction.
+The exercise prices of the options granted ranges from 12.5 to 17.5 cents per option.
+All options granted have an expiry date of 30 November 2018.